Physico-mathematical model of open quantum systems with varying particle number: Varying particle number and Fock space

-\begin{remarks} \leavevmode \begin{enumerate}[env] \item Qualitatively, the assertion of \cref{pro:FockSpace} may be summarized as follows: if there exists a total particle number operator on $\MH_\SFS$, then $\MH_\SFS$ has to be the Fock space.
-In this context, it must be noted that the connection between the existence of a number operator and Fock space has been studied intensively in the literature on representations of the canonical (anti-)commutation relations \cite{Chaiken1967, Chaiken1968, Courbage1971, DellAntonio1967, DellAntonio1966, Friedrichs1952, Garding1954, Wightman1955} (references in alphabetical order); see, in particular, Ref.~\cite[pp. 23--25]{Chaiken1967} for a summary of the various results and also the textbook accounts \cite[pp. 30 ff.]{BratteliRobinson1981} and \cite[pp. 21 f.]{Strocchi2013}.
-In essence, these studies showed that an operator of the form $\MSN = \sum_{k=1}^{\infty} a_k^\ast a_k$, where $a_k^\ast$ and $a_k$ are the creation and annihilation operators, respectively, exists only in a direct sum of Fock representations of the canonical (anti-)commutation relations.
-(Different mathematical interpretations of the convergence of the series $\sum_{k=1}^{\infty} a_k^\ast a_k$ of unbounded operators as well as alternative definitions of a number operator were investigated in Refs.~\cite{Chaiken1967, Chaiken1968, DellAntonio1967}.)

-The novelty of \cref{pro:FockSpace} compared to the list of references given above, aside from the one already discussed in \cref{rem:variableParticleNumber}, is that it did neither require the abstract mathematical framework of algebraic quantum field theory nor a mathematically involved definition of the number operator in terms of creation and annihilation operators; in fact, the characterization of a total particle number operator as in \ref{enu:A6.2} is mathematically simple but also physically very well motivated.
-Moreover, relying on a category-theoretic result for the characterization of the infinite direct sum of Hilbert spaces (cf. \cref{app:directSum}) connects the physical assumptions \ref{enu:A6.1} and \ref{enu:A6.2} with the mathematically fundamental universal property of the direct sum.
+\begin{remarks} \leavevmode \begin{enumerate}[env] \item The assertion of \cref{pro:FockSpace} may be summarized as follows: if there exists a total particle number operator on $\MH_\SFS$, then $\MH_\SFS$ has to be Fock space.
+In this context, it must be noted that the connection between the existence of a number operator and Fock space has been studied intensively in the literature on representations of the canonical (anti-)commutation relations, e.g., \cite{Chaiken1967, Chaiken1968, Courbage1971, DellAntonio1967, DellAntonio1966, Friedrichs1952}; see, in particular, \cite[pp. 23--25]{Chaiken1967} for a summary as well as the textbook accounts \cite[pp. 30 ff.]{BratteliRobinson1981} and \cite[pp. 21 f.]{Strocchi2013}.
+In essence, these studies showed that an operator of the form $\MSN = \sum_{k=1}^{\infty} a_k^\ast a_k$, where $a_k^\ast$ and $a_k$ are the creation and annihilation operators, exists only in a direct sum of Fock representations of the canonical (anti-)commutation relations.
+Compared to this, the novelty of \cref{pro:FockSpace}, aside from the one discussed in \cref{rem:variableParticleNumber}, is that it did neither require the abstract framework of algebraic quantum field theory nor a mathematically involved definition of the number operator in terms of creation and annihilation operators; instead, the characterization of $\MSN$ through \cref{asm:variableParticleNumber} is mathematically simple but also physically well motivated.